elatov/elatov.github.io/_posts/2014-02-20-install-arch-linux-samsung-chromebook.md

 2. Type **shell** to get into a bash shell.
 3. Type **sudo su** to become root.

-Now let&#8217;s proceed with the install:
+Now let's proceed with the install:

 1. Since ChromeOS will automatically mount any partitions it finds, unmount everything now: